trevorzimmerman/usd-coin-counter/README.md

     ```
 6. This script was tested on a phone with **1920×1080 resolution**.
 Other resolutions may cause scaling issues with annotations.

+## Output

+All processed files are saved in the project folder:

+- **Pictures:** `usd-coin-counter/pictures`
+- **Videos:** `usd-coin-counter/videos`

+Files are saved here depending on whether you record images or videos.

 ## Notes

 - This project was completed as the final research project for **CS7367: Machine Vision**.
 - Uses `inference`, `supervision`, `OpenCV`, `requests`, and `numpy`.
 - A virtual environment is recommended to avoid dependency conflicts.

+For viewing a demonstration of the coin detection script, including multiple runs and the Roboflow model QR code, please see the project page: [CS 7367 – Machine Vision Project Page](https://trevorzimmerman.github.io/university/cs7367-machine-vision.md)